-In the aftermath of malware infection, when you open the Services MMC on a Windows 10 computer, you may find that the Windows Defender (“Microsoft Defender Antivirus Service”) service is missing.
+In the aftermath of malware infection, when you open the Services MMC on a Windows 10 or 11 computer, you may find that the Windows Defender (“Microsoft Defender Antivirus Service”) service is missing from the Services MMC.

 Running the command